tomaitagaki/nrf_read_adc/README.md

 # Using the ADC Code

-The modified ADC read code can be found here.
+The modified ADC read code can be found under 'adc'.
+The current .overlay file for nrf5340 is set to read from 'AIN0' aka 'P0.01'.

+The serial output can be read from 'read_serial.py'